ZhuangLab/storm-control/steve/README.txt

 The "settings_default.xml" is used to define the setup (which objectives are available, camera orientations).

-The "Connected" radio button is used to connect to Hal in order to take pictures.

 "File" -> "Save Positions" will create a list of positions that you can use with the Dave program.